winitzki/scall/tutorial/programming_dhall.md

 If we write `safeDiv 4 0 {=}`, we get a type error that says "the value `{=}` has type `{}`, but we expected type `<>`".
 This message is not particularly helpful.
-We can define the dependent type `Nonzero` in a different way, so that the error message clearly shows why the assertion failed.
+We can define the dependent type `Nonzero` in a different way, so that the error message shows more clearly why the assertion failed.
 For that, we replace the void type `<>` by the equivalent void type of the form `"a" === "b"` where `"a"` and `"b"` are strings that are guaranteed to be different.
 Those strings will be printed by Dhall as part of the error message.